Lomasha: Padma Purana

 In the Padma Purana, the legend of Lomasha coming across five maidens of the gandharva race who had fallen in love with the son of a sage is described by Narada.
 The young man rejected their advances, and when they attempted to claim him by force, he turned them into pishachas, and they responded in kind.
 Feeling sorry for their plights, the sage had them bathe in the holy waters of the Narmada river, which returned them to their original forms.
 Lomasha advised the young man to take the five maidens as his wives and live together by the banks of the river.

 Skanda Purana

 In the Skanda Purana, Lomasha narrates a number of legends, such as that of the Samudra Manthana and the conflict between the asuras, led by Virochana, and the devas, led by Indra.

 Tulasi Ramayana

 In the Tulasi Ramayana, Lomasha is stated to have once engaged in a discourse on the merits of nirguna (non-qualified Absolute) worship over that of saguna (qualified Absolute) worship of Brahman.
-The sage Kakabhushundi refused to accept these views.
-In his fury, Lomasha cursed him to become a crow.
+The sage Bhushundi refused to accept these views.
+In his fury, Lomasha cursed him to become a crow, thus being renamed Kakabhushandi.